 Pigeon – Inox Stainless Steel Outer Lid Induction Base Pressure Cooker

-Cook soups, meats, and legumes, the Inox Stainless Steel prepares meals in less time than conventional cooking methods.
-You can care for this one easily because maintenance doesn’t require much.
+Cook soups, meats, legumes, and Inox Stainless Steel prepares meals in less time than conventional cooking methods.
+You can care for this one quickly because maintenance doesn’t require much.

-Stainless steel offers an advantage in that you can clean it much easier than other materials like aluminum.
+Stainless steel offers an advantage in cleaning it much easier than other materials like aluminum.
 During use, the handles feel comfortable and easy to manage.
 You get good value for the money.
 The other thing that people will like about it is its convenience.

 What do people dislike about the Inox Stainless Steel Pressure Cooker?
-Some people have complained about the quality of this pressure cooker saying that the rubber is made of poor quality.
+Some people have complained about the quality of this pressure cooker, saying that the rubber is poor quality.
 The other issue came from it being confusing to use.